fullstackmafia/netlify-emailplugin/README.md

 Add these environment variables to your project:

-KEY ----- Your Postmark API key /n
+KEY ----- Your Postmark API key <br>
-FROM_EMAIL ----- The email address you'll be sending your email from. /n TO_EMAIL -----  The email address you'll be sending your email to. /n
+FROM_EMAIL ----- The email address you'll be sending your email from. <br>
+TO_EMAIL -----  The email address you'll be sending your email to. <br>